fastweed/docs/README.md

 ## How to Buy

-All transactions placed on the Fastweed Marketplace are currently completed using a Cash on Delivery or Store Credit payment method.
-Therefore, all transactions are settled between the Vendor and the Customer.
-Vendors and Customers are responsible for complying with any and all regulations themselves.
-Fastweed takes no responsibility for dealings between Vendors and Customers.

 Deal locally, face-to-face — follow this one rule and avoid 99% of scam attempts.
 More information on personal safety and scams.